Azure/terraform-azurerm-lz-vending/modules/roleassignment/README.md

 ## Overview

 Creates a role assignment at subscription or lower scope.
+Module is designed to be instantiated many times, once per role assignment.

 ## Notes

-See [README.md](../../README.md) in the parent module for more information.
+See [README.md](https://github.com/Azure/terraform-azurerm-lz-vending#readme) in the parent module for more information.

 ## Example